Wombs (manga): Publication

-Volume list
+Volumes

 Reception

 Wombs was one of the Jury Recommended Works at the 14th Japan Media Arts Festival in 2010.
 The series won the 37th Nihon SF Taisho Award by the Science Fiction and Fantasy Writers of Japan (SFWJ).
 The manga was nominated for the 48th Seiun Award in the Best Comic category in 2017.
 The manga was nominated for the Grand Prize of the 12th and 16th Sense of Gender Award in 2012 and 2016, respectively.